List of Assassin's Creed characters: Honore Gabriel Riqueti

 Honoré Gabriel Riqueti, comte de Mirabeau (voiced by Harry Standjofski) (1749–1791), better known as simply Mirabeau, is a French statesman, author, Mentor of the Assassin Council of the French Brotherhood, and leader of the French Revolution during its early stages.
 He criticizes France's arbitrary justice system and favors a constitutional monarchy built on the model of Great Britain, being a voice of moderation in the National Constituent Assembly.
 As Mentor of the Council and Brotherhood, Mirabeau seeks to establish peace with the Parisian Rite of the Templar Order and de la Serre, and inducts Arno Dorian into the Brotherhood.
 After a coup within the Templar Order, he is forced to give up on the truce until Élise offers to work with the Assassins in 1791.
 Unlike most of the council, he is eager to accept this offer.
 When he discovers that Mirabeau is a traitor to the Brotherhood, the Assassin Pierre Bellec poisons him.
 After his death, it is discovered that Mirabeau was serving King Louis XVI as an advisor in exchange for having his debts paid off.
 Public opinion turns against him, leading to his remains being moved away from the Panthéon.
 History views him as a complex man who is not easily understood.
-Pierre's decision to murder Mirabeau has also led subsequent Assassins to debate whether or not his attempts to reconcile with the Templars conflicted with the ideals of the Brotherhood.
+Pierre's decision to murder Mirabeau has also led subsequent Assassins to debate whether his attempts to reconcile with the Templars conflicted with the ideals of the Brotherhood.